 - DO-Keep your hands and arms covered.
 Be especially careful if you live in an area where you may disturb a snake, spider, or rodent living in your garden.
 You will be better protected from poison ivy, insect bites, and other common skin irritants that may inhabit a garden.

 - DO-Take a break every hour or switch to another activity.
 Overuse of repetitive motion such as digging, can cause tendinitis of the elbow or lead to carpal tunnel syndrome.
 Break large tasks into short sessions, with stretching breaks between gardening sessions.

 - DO-Use a tool when digging into unfamiliar new areas.
 Buried sharp objects can cause tendon lacerations or punctures.
 Use the correct tool for the task at hand in order to avoid injury.

 - DO-Store your tools to prevent accidents.
 Learn how to use and store your tools correctly to prevent accidents, keep sharp tools out of reach of children at all times.
 Also, make sure to put all tools away after use to prevent future injuries.

 - DO-Use wide-handled tools.
-Use tools with pallor thicker handles to protect the smaller joints in your hands.
+Use tools with thicker handles to protect the smaller joints in your hands.

 - DO-Avoid awkward motions.
 Working with your wrist in a more neutral or straight position will help prevent injuries in the wrist and forearm.